 We planted our roots as the Illinois Agricultural Association (IAA) in DeKalb, Illinois in 1912 and then became the Illinois Farm Bureau (IFB) at the state level in 1916.
 IFB is a member of the American Farm Bureau Federation (AFBF), which was organized in 1919.
 AFBF is the unified national voice of agriculture.
 IFB has the 5th largest Farm Bureau in the nation and we are very proud to be a leader in the agriculture industry.
 We’re a grassroots membership organization made up of people who support farms, food and families in Illinois.
 Our members join because they are looking for advocacy, access to reliable agriculture information and education and our member benefits.
 At IFB, we advocate for farmers and agriculture.
 We connect the farming community with consumers and create a great value with our by promoting the values and quality of life we hold dear in Illinois.
 Our Mission Improve the economic well-being of agriculture and enrich the quality of farm family life.

-When I started eight years ago as an intern, I never expected both the professional and personal development offered to me by the Illinois Farm Bureau.
+When I started over a decade ago as an intern, I never expected both the professional and personal development offered to me by the Illinois Farm Bureau.
 I’ve received nothing but support and enthusiasm from our leadership.
 I have been able to follow my passions here and consistently grow into new opportunities, including my most recent as manager of a newly formed department.
 I’m thankful for my IFB family and look forward to being a part of it for many years to come!

 I started as a County Manager Trainee and then was hired as the Mason and Menard County Farm Bureau Manager, which lead into my current position as a Regional Manager.
 I have enjoyed working with twenty-two County Managers in my region and helping them to grow in their jobs.
 Working with members and staff in our organization is very rewarding!

 Competitive compensation, plus rewards and recognition for contributing to our corporate success